 - Helped 53 educators purchase homes.

-- Partnered with 50 school districts across California and Colorado, making 50,000 educators eligible for Landed’s down payment support.
+- Partnered with 50 school districts across California and Colorado, making 50,000 educators eligible for Landed’s down payment program.

 - Invested in more than $26M of residential real estate property.

 We are incredibly proud of how far we’ve come, but we’re not even close to slowing down.
 We have our sights set on launching in every high-cost city across the country and ultimately improving access to wealth-building tools for essential professionals near and far.
-This includes new efforts by our team to create resources for educators who are not ready to use Landed’s support today, but who instead need financial literacy and coaching to help them start saving toward their future home; stay tuned in to the Landed blog to learn more about Landed’s Upholder efforts, coming soon!
+This includes new efforts by our team to create resources for educators who are not ready to use Landed’s program today; stay tuned in to the Landed blog to learn more about Landed’s Upholder efforts, coming soon!

-If you’re an educator struggling to access homeownership in a high-cost city but do not live in California or Colorado, be sure to sign-up on our website—we’ll keep you up to date and let you know when we’re ready to launch in your area!
-If you’re an educator in the Bay Area, Los Angeles, San Diego, or Denver, it would be our pleasure to work with you to find your next home—sign up on our website today to find out if you’re eligible.
-We look forward to partnering with new educators, school districts, banks, foundations and realtors to create long-term homeownership investments in our communities for the sake of America’s students.
+If you’re an educator struggling to access homeownership in expensive areas, but do not live in California or Colorado, be sure to sign-up on our website – we’ll keep you up to date and let you know when we’re ready to launch in your area!
+If you’re an educator or school employee in the San Francisco Bay Area, Los Angeles, San Diego, Denver, Hawaii, Portland, or Seattle, it would be our pleasure to work with you to find your next home – sign up on our website today to find out if you’re eligible.
+We look forward to partnering with new educators, school districts, banks, foundations, and realtors to create long-term homeownership investments in our communities for the sake of America’s students.